Richard Staniforth – Professional Dry Stone Waller – full time

 - Llandaff style front garden wall Llandaff, Cardiff

-- Teaching on Cotswold Way ASDAN CoPE project with teenagers Winchcombe School – Cotswold Conservation Board
+- Teaching on Cotswold Way ASDAN CoPE project with excluded teenagers Winchcombe School – Cotswold Conservation Board

 Also see Walling Gallery

-Heritage has stone in our family Stani-forth originating from Stony-fordd or Ston-ford.
+Heritage has stone in our family Stani-forth originating from Stony-fordd (way) or Ston-ford (water crossing).
 My first job leaving school was in very different, construction – high-end house building!

-I currently work very locally in Cardiff building and restoring traditional stone walls in gardens across the city.
+I currently work in South East Wales and very locally in Cardiff building and restoring traditional stone walls in gardens across the city.
 This can be dry stone work or restoration using traditional lime mortars.
 Either way the walls are restored to their original beauty.

 I have a wide range of experience with different stone from Cardiff, around South Wales, Derbyshire and the Cotswolds.
 I am always learning – each stone is unique and each new project has its own demands, whether restoration or working with new stone.